 Stage 3 – The 10 remaining applicants will be invited to pitch in front of a live jury.
 Members of the jury will score each pitch, paying particular attention to the disruptive or visionary nature of the innovation, the probability of its commercial success, and its potential to scale globally and reduce harmful impacts on our environment/climate.

-The five applicants with the highest scores will be announced as the final Women In Cleantech Challengers!
+The six applicants with the highest scores will be announced as the final Women In Cleantech Challengers!

 Picking the Winner

-In winter 2020/21, MaRS will hold a graduation ceremony for the five cohort participants, who will each make a final pitch in front of the original jury, summarizing their progress.
+In Fall 2021, MaRS will hold a graduation ceremony for the six cohort participants, who will each make a final pitch in front of the original jury, summarizing their progress.

 The entrepreneur found to have made the most progress and achieved the greatest market impact will be named the winner and awarded a $1-million prize to further advance and grow her cleantech business with continued support from MaRS.